glensc/Razor/Installation.md

      Status =>  Valid
      Version =>  0.9.0.4
      Built Time =>  Tue Jul 03 17:49:49 -0500 2012

+**WARNING**: The Puppet module does not attempt to manage an iptables or other firewall, and neither do the DHCP and TFTP modules that we interact with.
+You will need to ensure they are configured appropriately to allow traffic through.

 Note: installation issues with the puppet module should be filed in the [puppetlabs-razor project](https://github.com/puppetlabs/puppetlabs-razor/issues).